Find out how text message drip campaigns can help your gym bring in new members, re-engage lapsed gym-goers and reward your regulars.

-If your goal is to reengage with lapsing members or to maintain your attendance numbers, then segmenting your audience by the month they joined or their membership type helps you keep track of when they are set to renew, when they will most likely fall off the wagon and how you can rekindle their interest with specific, targeted content.
-The same old “we miss you!” message won’t get you far.
+Segmenting your audience by the month they joined or their membership type helps you keep track of when they are set to renew, when they will most likely fall off the wagon, and how you can rekindle their interest with specific, targeted content.
+The same old, “We miss you!” message won’t get you far.

 Instead, you should reach out with low-impact information that offers some encouragement.
 For instance:

-The second text should be slightly more targeted, though still lack a hard sell.
+The second text should be slightly more targeted, though it should still steer clear of a hard sell.
 That should always be saved for the final message in the campaign.
 Instead, provide them with an article or some facts and figures.

-And the last text should offer a sell that best captures your audience’s interests.
+The last text should make an offer that best captures your audience’s interests.
 In this case, it would be a general membership:

 If you are a franchise and have multiple locations, then consider segmenting your audience by their go-to location.
-You could use the campaign to promote the benefits of your specific location such as events, classes and instructors your members can’t find anywhere else, amenities and much more.
+You could use your campaign to promote the benefits of your specific location, such as events, classes, amenities, and instructors your members can’t find anywhere else.

-The first text can speak to these specific characteristics.
-Such as:
+The first text can speak to these highlights.
+Something like:

 The link should take your reader to a list of classes and possibly a comments section that allows them to browse your course offerings and make suggestions.
-There shouldn’t be a sell on the page they are directed to as this is the first text in the campaign and should just provide help and information.
+There shouldn’t be an offer on the page they are directed to.
+This first text in the campaign should just provide helpful information.

 Given that these texts are scheduled, the second or third texts can speak to an upcoming event or special guest.

-The final text can offer a general or specific sell—either a membership or class pass depending on the goals of your fitness center.
+The final text can offer a general or specific offer—either a membership or class pass, depending on your goals.
 But remember, it should never be an all-in offer.
 Instead, propose something small as you continue to build a relationship.

 Ready to automate your gym’s marketing efforts?
 SimpleTexting can help.
 Actually, we have an entire SMS marketing guide for gyms and fitness centers.